nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/01-intro-to-rest-api-and-jpa/guides/02-spring-boot-rest-api.md

   "message": "Hello, World!"
 }
 ```

-Try calling the API from your browser (`http://localhost:8080/api/greetings`).

-**Congratulations!
-You have created your first REST API using Spring Boot 🎉**

 ## Serialization and Deserialization
 Serialization is the process of converting an object into a format that can be easily stored or transmitted, such as JSON or XML.
 Deserialization is the reverse process, where the data is converted back into an object.